T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-21.md

 ### Note

-After reading some writeups, I realize that there is a faster way to solve this level
+After reading some writeups, I realized that there is a faster way to solve this level

 First, run `echo "VxCazJaVykI6W36BkBU0mJTCM8rR95XT" | nc -lvnp 1337 &`